Young Huffādh

 Istiqtāb: Madīnah

 Students who are prepared and have met the required milestones may travel to Al-Madinah Al-Munawwarah to study under Qur’anic scholars (with parental consent).
 They recite to the mashāyikh and attend halaqāt in the Prophet’s Mosque ﷺ.
-Younger participants are offered virtual connections with Madinah scholars until they reach the appropriate age.

 Upon Return